 When you’re blogging and you’ve seen these sources and you’ve seen these subjects, what you want to be doing is referencing them, because that’s the only way you’re going to be heard in the conversation.

-I would not worry about using portions of their content in a block quote.
+You hear a lot about duplicate content, but I would not worry about using portions of their content in a block quote.
 It’s done across the blogosphere and mainstream media.
-The issue of duplicate content is not going to cause you a problem.
 Also, know that the doctrine of Fair Use in the United States allows you to reference and quote fairly liberally for teaching, commentary, research and reporting without having to seek permission or pay the copyright holder.

 When you’re citing someone, best practice dictates naming and linking to the source as well as the author.
 By citing them and why they are an authority the source will appreciate that you did cite them and aptly described them as an authority.
 Far too many people today blog based on their own knowledge as an expert on a subject without referencing anyone.
 It’s a breath of fresh air, as an authority and long time blogger in a niche, for someone to cite what I said and why.